Learn how to reduce the amount of unwanted spam email in your My Virgin Media email account.

 To do this:

-This will display any email addresses set to receive forwarded emails from your Virgin Media mailbox.
+This will display if any email addresses are set to receive forwarded emails from your Virgin Media Mailbox.
 If there is an email address you don’t recognise, delete it.
+You can also toggle auto forwarding on or off.

 When you’ve made sure your devices are free from infection, you’ll need to change your My Virgin Media password and security question.